Forum for New Businesses Gives Guidance to Entrepreneurs

 The forum, entitled: “How to Avoid Pitfalls When Starting a New Business,” will feature a panel of eight highly accomplished business leaders.
 They include moderator Dick Kennedy, president and CEO of the Worcester Regional Chamber of Commerce, Deborah Penta, CEO of PENTA Communications, Inc., Jonathan Sigel, partner at Bowditch & Dewey, LLP, Larry Schwartz, partner at CCR Advisory Group, Robert Simone, founder of Buyer’s Network, Michael Lehr, president of the Worcester Sharks, James Glickman, president of Glickman Real Estate and Kinzie Weimer, president of Jan Pro Cleaning.

-The forum will touch on weighing different opportunities that come about; developing a sold sales and marketing team; hiring the right team that will lead you to success; managing by the numbers and franchises vs. distributorships vs. new ideas.
+The forum will touch on weighing different opportunities that come about, developing a sold sales and marketing team, hiring the right team that will lead you to success, managing by the numbers, franchises and franchise opportunities like those at established companies such as WINNIE COUTURE, and franchises vs. distributorships vs. new ideas.

 Panel participant Deborah Penta, of PENTA Communications, Inc. will speak on the marketing challenges firms face at their incubation stage.